cisco/mindmeld/docs/source/userguide/intent_classifier.rst

   f1_micro     :sk_api:`Micro-averaged f1 score <sklearn.metrics.f1_score.html>`
   ===========  ===

-  Here are some basic guidelines on how to interpret these statistics.
-Note that this is not meant to be an exhaustive list, but includes some possibilities to consider if your app and evaluation results fall into one of these cases:
+  When interpreting these statistics, consider whether your app and evaluation results fall into one of the cases below, and if so, apply the accompanying guideline.
+This list is basic, not exhaustive, but should get you started.

-  - **Classes are balanced**: When the number of training examples in your intents are comparable and each intent is equally important, focusing on the accuracy metric is usually good enough.
+  - **Classes are balanced** — When the number of training examples in your intents are comparable and each intent is equally important, focusing on the accuracy metric is usually good enough.

-  - **Classes are imbalanced**: When classes are imbalanced it is important to take the f1 scores into account.
+  - **Classes are imbalanced** — In this case, it's important to take the f1 scores into account.

-  - **All f1 and accuracy scores are low**: Intent classification is performing poorly across all intents.
-You may not have enough training data for the model to learn or you may need to tune your model hyperparameters.
-You may also need to reconsider your intent structure and make sure queries in different intents have distinct natural language patterns.
-You may need to combine intents or separate them, so that the resulting classes are easier for the classifier to distinguish.
+  - **All f1 and accuracy scores are low** — When intent classification is performing poorly across all intents, any of the following may be the problem: 1) You do not have enough training data for the model to learn; 2) you need to tune your model hyperparameters; 3) you need to reconsider your intent structure to ensure that queries in different intents have different natural language patterns — this may involve either combining or separating intents so that the resulting classes are easier for the classifier to distinguish.

-  - **F1 weighted is higher than f1 macro**: Your intents with fewer evaluation examples are performing poorly.
-You may need to add more data to intents that have fewer examples.
-You could also try adding class weights to your hyperparameters.
+  - **f1 weighted is higher than f1 macro** — This means that intents with fewer evaluation examples are performing poorly.
+Try adding more data to these intents or adding class weights to your hyperparameters.

-  - **F1 macro is higher than f1 weighted**: Your intents with more evaluation examples are performing poorly.
+  - **f1 macro is higher than f1 weighted** — This means that intents with more evaluation examples are performing poorly.
 Verify that the number of evaluation examples reflects the class distribution of your training examples.

-  - **F1 micro is higher than f1 macro**: Certain intents are being misclassified more often than others.
-Check the class-wise below statistics to identify these intents.
-Some intents may be too similar to another intent or you may need to add more training data to some intents.
+  - **f1 micro is higher than f1 macro** — This means that some intents are being misclassified more often than others.
+Identify the problematic intents by checking the class-wise statistics below.
+Some intents may be too similar to others, or you may need to add more training data to some intents.

-  - **Some classes are more important than others**: If some intents are more important than others for your use case, it is good to focus more on the class-wise statistics described below.
+  - **Some classes are more important than others** — If some intents are more important than others for your use case, it is best to focus especially on the class-wise statistics described below.

 **Class-wise Statistics**
   |